 - Are we allowed fires?
 Yes – there’s campfire places in loads of places around our farm.
 We will provide a barrow-load of logs and some kindling for you when you arrive and we have more wood available to buy if you need it.

 - What exactly is socially distant?
 The entire field is just for you.
 We will direct you to your parking spaces when you arrive, show you to the fields and more or less leave you to it.
 We’ll be around if you need us and love giving guided tours of the land.
 If you need things like electric/fridge/etc, then there may be other folk also wanting to use them – we will negotiate safe agreements.

 - Can I park next to my tent?
-You can do this in the wildflower meadow, in the other fields it’s a walk of about 100 meters meters.
+Not really, there’s often cars parked in the Wildflower meadow if it’s not been raining too much; there’s a chance you could park near where you camp there.
+In the other fields it’s a walk of about 100 meters meters.
 We have wheelbarrows if you need them.

 - Can I bring my camper-van/live-in vehicle?
-We can accommodate a camper van in one of the fields – the wildflower meadow.
+We can accommodate a camper van or two in the wildflower meadow.

 - Can I have access to a fridge/electricity/phone charger?
 There is a fridge/freezer, and plug sockets in one of the outbuildings – others may be using this building so normal distancing requirements are in place and will be clearly communicated.